AdobeDocs/campaign-web.en/help/v8/personalization/conditions.md

 ## How to build conditional content

-To create conditional content, you need to create conditions in the expression editor using a specific helper function.
-This method is available for all delivery channels, in any field where you can access the expression editor, such as the subject line field, or email links and text/button content components.
+To create conditional content, you need to create conditions in the **expression editor** using a specific helper function.
+This method is available for all delivery channels, in any field where you can access the expression editor, such as the subject line, or email links and text/button content components.
 [Learn where to add dynamic content](gs-personalization.md/#access)

-In addition to the expression editor, you can leverage a dedicated conditional content builder when designing an email that allows you to build conditions using profile attributes.
+In addition to the expression editor, you can leverage a dedicated **conditional content builder** when designing an email that allows you to build conditions using profile attributes only.

 ## Create conditions in the expression editor {#condition-perso-editor}

-To define a conditional content for a delivery;, follow the steps below.
+To define conditional content for a delivery using the expression editor, follow the steps below.
 In this example, we want to create conditional content based on the recipients' language (French or English).

-1. Open a delivery and edit the content.
+1. Open a delivery and navigate to the content editing section.

-1. Locate the field where you want to add conditional content and click the **[!UICONTROL Open personalization dialog]** icon to open the expression editor.
-In this example, we want to add conditional content into an SMS message:
+1. Locate the field where you want to add conditional content.
+For example, you can add conditional content to an SMS message.

+1. Click the **[!UICONTROL Open personalization dialog]** icon next to the field to open the expression editor.

     ![](assets/open-perso-editor-sms.png)

-1. In the personalization editor, browse to the **[!UICONTROL Helper functions]** left menu.
+1. In the personalization editor, browse to the **[!UICONTROL Helper functions]** menu on the left.

-1. Click the '+' icon next to the **If** function to start your condition.
-The following line is added to the central screen:
-    `<% if (<FIELD>==<VALUE>) { %>Insert content here<% } %>`
+* To start building your condition, click the '+' icon next to the **If** function.
+The following line is added to the central screen:`<% if (<FIELD>==<VALUE>) { %>Insert content here<% } %>`

-    * Replace `<FIELD>` by a personalization field.
-For example, the recipient's language: `recipient.language`.
+    * Replace `<FIELD>` with a personalization field, such as the recipient's language: `recipient.language`.
-    * Replace `<VALUE>` by the value to satisfy.
+    * Replace `<VALUE>` with the value to satisfy.
 For example, `'French'`.
-    * Replace `Ìnsert content here` by the content that you want to display to the profiles that meet the condition specified above.
+    * Replace `Ìnsert content here` with the content that you want to display to the profiles that meet the specified condition.

         ![](assets/condition-sample1.png)